 LUXURY – The Ritz-Carlton Hong Kong

 Towering over Victoria Harbour, The Ritz-Carlton Hong Kong offers rooms on floors 102 to 118 with gorgeous panoramic views of the harbor.
 This 5-star hotel also boasts the highest bar in the world and 5 on-site restaurants, as well as a heated indoor pool and a well-equipped gym.
 If you want to read more about this hotel, check out my complete review of The Ritz-Carlton Hong Kong!

 This 5-star hotel boasts a mesmerizing view of Victoria Harbor and a gorgeous outdoor swimming pool.
 There are a number of restaurants and bars on-site, a free shuttle service to local places of interest and the Fortress Hill MTR is a 2-minute walk away.
 If you like this hotel but would rather stay in Kowloon, you can book the Harbour Grand Kowloon.

 BUDGET – Wanchai 88

 This bright and airy hotel makes good use of the natural light and rooms provide panoramic city views over Wanchai and Hong Kong Central.
-The private bathroom has rain shower and for guests’ comfort, towels, free toiletries, slippers and a hairdryer are provided.
+The private bathroom has a rain shower and for guests’ comfort, towels, free toiletries, slippers, and a hairdryer are provided.

 Overview of Your Weekend in Hong Kong